mobile app bar

 NASCAR Cup Series driver Kyle Larson (5) during Cup Series qualifying at Phoenix Raceway.

-Hendrick Motorsports driver Kyle Larson co-owns the High Limit Sprint Car Series along with five-time World of Outlaws champion Brad Sweet.
-They announced back in December 2023 that they will be introducing a charter system, similar to the one in NASCAR, at the end of the 2024 season.
-The set goal was to have 10 fully functioning charters by the end of 2026 and begin revenue distribution.
+Hendrick Motorsports driver Kyle Larson co-owns the High Limit Sprint Car Series along with five-time World of Outlaws champion, Brad Sweet.
+In December 2023, they announced they will introduce a charter system, similar to the one in NASCAR, by the end of the 2024 season.
+The goal was to have 10 fully functioning charters by the end of 2026, and begin revenue distribution.

-Since the format they chose to follow is similar to NASCAR’s, they have been able to learn and adapt from its mistakes, which is quite an extensive list.
-The premier stock car racing promotion had to threaten to retract its charters to get its new agreement signed by team owners last month.
-And yet, 23XI Racing and Front Row Motorsports have gone to the courts against it.
+Last month, the premier stock car racing promotion had to threaten to retract its charters to get the new agreement signed by team owners.
+Yet, 23XI Racing and Front Row Motorsports, went to court against it.

-He also expressed the belief that how the sport has grown in publicity over the last year will help with implementing the charter system.
+Larson believes that the way the sport has grown in popularity will help in implementing the charter system better.

 “I think it’s just about continuing to try to figure out what it is to grow the sport and the financials and make it even better for teams than it has been,” he noted.
 “I think this year’s been great because there’s more money to race for between all series and bigger events.”